What is dehydration?

 Electrolytes are salts and minerals located in the bloodstreams.
 Horses also have electrolytes running through their bloodstream.
 When a horse sweats, they are losing essential electrolytes and putting the body in disequilibrium.
 Under normal circumstances, a balanced diet will be efficient in maintaining a balanced level of electrolytes in the horse’s body.

 We hope you found this blog beneficial in understanding the causes and risks of dehydration in horses.
-Keep a close eye on your horse’s behaviours this summer and the risks of dehydration will be minimal!
+Keep a close eye on your horse’s behaviours to minimise the risks of dehydration!